fac25/abby-abdulla-karwan-lisa-server/README.md

 - Clone the repository.
 - Install Node and NPM, if you already don't have them.
-- Go to the directory of the cloned repo and run npm install.
+- Go to the directory of the cloned repo and run "npm install".
 - To see it locally run npm run dev.

 ## User stories